feedbin/feedbin-api/content/icons.md

 ### `GET /v2/icons.json`

 Returns the feed icons (favicons) for all the feeds a user is subscribed to.
+Icons are resized to a max resolution of 32x32.
+If an icon is missing it means Feedbin was unable to find it.

 ```bash
 curl --request GET --user "example@example.com:password" https://api.feedbin.com/v2/icons.json